HerrMotz/bachelor-thesis/publication/main.typ

 === Mapping Visual Query Graphs to SPARQL queries <heading:mapping_theory>

 #todo[
-  VQG -> QG=BGP -> SPARQL query mit dem richtigen Projection Statement (den blank node wollen wir nicht in der Ausgabe sehen) ]
+  VQG -> QG=BGP -> SPARQL query mit dem richtigen Projection Statement (den blank node wollen wir nicht in der Ausgabe sehen) and vice versa.
+]

-The idea is to map a Visual Query Graph with its special qualifier edges to a Basic Graph Pattern from which a SPARQL SELECT-query can be constructed.
+The idea is to map a Visual Query Graph with its special qualifier edges to a Basic Graph Pattern from which a SPARQL SELECT-query can be constructed and vice versa.
+However, the key step is to translate between BGPs and VQGs.

+Translating from a BGP to a VQG is very intuitive: For each qualified statement in the BGP, the blank node in the qualified relationship is removed and the missing connection between the subject and object is reestablished using a regular edge.
+The loose ends of the qualifiers are connected to this edge.

+Translating from a VQG to a BGP is a bit more complex to denote, but this is only due to the prefixes of the Wikibase data model.
+For each qualified statement in the VQG

 #definition[
   Let $E':= (I union L union V) times (I union V) times (I union L union V)$ be the set of all possible edges in a VQG.
 Let Y be the set of all possible triples $Y:=(T union V) times (I union V) times (T union V)$ (a finite subset of which is a BGP).
 A BGP is now constructed using the mapping